Kuroidaka/studyIO/README.md

-# Web Application Using OpenAI's Large Language Models GPT3.5
+# Web Application Using OpenAI's Large Language Models GPT

 A web application that allows users to interact with OpenAI's modles through a simple and user-friendly interface.
 This Application to Support Student Learning that enhances the learning process, making it more engaging and effective.

 ## Features
-- User-friendly interface for making requests to the OpenAI API
-- Responses are displayed in a chat-like format
+- User-friendly interface for making requests to the OpenAI API.
+Responses are displayed in a chat-like format
+- Researching agent
+- File reading agent
+- Create Images (DALL·E)
+- Setup reminder
+- Ask weather condition

+## Usaged Model
-- Select Models (DALL·E, GPT35TURBO, GPT35TURBO16K, ADA) based on your needs
+Models (DALL·E, GPT35TURBO, GPT35TURBO16K, ADA)
-- Create AI Images (DALL·E)
-- Highlight code syntax

 ## Technologies Used
-- For Front End, We have used Reactjs and Vite.
+- For Front End, We have used Reactjs.
-- For Back End, We used Nodejs and Redis with MySQL as the Database Management System.
+- For Back End, We used Nodejs, Azure OpenAI, OpenAI, Langchain,​ Redis, Mysql, Discord.js,​ puppeteer, borserless, Serper, Prisma, Docker​,...

 ## Setup
 ### Prerequisites
-- Node.js
-- Redis, MySQL
 - OpenAI API Key
+- Serper API key
+- Browerless API key

+If with discord bot:
+- Discord bot token

 ### Installation
-#### Back End: Note.js, Redis, MySQL
+#### Back End: Note.js, Redis, MySQL,
 1. Install the Node.js and npm:
 Ensure that Node.js and npm (Node Package Manager) are installed on your machine.
 You can download and install them from the official website: <a href="https://nodejs.org/en" target="_blank">Node.js</a>.
 2. Clone the repository: